TalariaSoftware/ncmanager-help/board/officers.md

 (usually called president or chairperson), and the secretary.[^ronressential]

+The method
+for choosing officers
+is described
+in article VI, section 3,
+of the neighborhood council bylaws.
+In most cases,
+or if the bylaws
+do no specify,
-Officers are chosen
+the officer are chosen
-by a majority vote
+by majority vote
-of the board.[^choosing]
+of the board.[^choosingronr]

-Unlike other elections,
-it is not sufficient
-to receive more votes
-than anyone else.
+When a majority vote is required, it is not sufficient to receive more votes than anyone else.